 Step 2 - Goals

 The second step involves establishing goals, with the active participation of the team.
 Goals are also stated in unmeasurable terms, but they are more focused.
 For example, "The organization must reduce transportation costs."
-This establishes the framework of the your vision.
+This establishes the framework of your vision.

 Step 3 - Objectives